ronreiter/interactive-tutorials/tutorials/learnrubyonline.org/en/Strings.md

     "Hi!".downcase.reverse #is !ih

+If you want to check if one string contains another string, you can use `.include?`.

+    "Happy Birthday!".include?("Happy")

+The above code evaluates to `true`.

 Exercise
 --------
 Take the given string and use methods to make the code print out "!edoc ma i !ih".